 You Have A Fever And A Dry Cough.
 Now What?

+Think You've Got COVID-19?
+With Tests In Short Supply, Prepare To Ride It Out At Home

-If you or someone in your household is sick with a fever and cough you may be dealing with another symptom: the fear that you have coronavirus.
+If you or someone in your household is sick with a fever and cough, you may be dealing with another symptom: the fear that you have coronavirus.

 What are you supposed to do?